amiralid/amiralid/README.md

 # <span style="color:blue">AMIRALI DAVARY</span>

-**I am a ***"Data Analyst / Hydrologist"*** with 4+ years of research and experience in hydrology and hydraulic engineering.
-Currently in the process of completing a second Master's degree at the University of Milan studying Data Science and Economics**.
+**I am a ***"Remote Sensing Specialist"*** with 4+ years of research and experience in crop monitoring and hydrology.
+Currently in the process of completing a second Master's in Data Science at the University of Milan**.

 ### My Specialties
-- Machine Learning
+- Machine learning and data-driven modeling
-- Data Analysis
+- Remote sensing techniques and image processing
-- Geographical Information Systems
+- Data analysis and visualization
-- Remote sensing techniques and Image Processing
+- Geographical information systems
 - Hydraulic and hydrologic modeling